onato/Texture/docs/_docs/subclassing.md

 The layout spec object that you create is malleable up until the point that it is return in this method.
 After this point, it will be immutable.
 It's important to remember not to cache layout specs for use later but instead to recreate them when necessary.

 Because it is run on a background thread, you should not set any `node.view` or `node.layer` properties here.
 Also, unless you know what you are doing, do not create any nodes in this method.
-Additionally, it is not neccessary to begin this method with a call to super, unlike other method overrides.
+Additionally, it is not necessary to begin this method with a call to super, unlike other method overrides.

 ### `-layout`